 At NATO's Lisbon Summit in November 2010, NATO adopted a new Strategic Concept and a Summit Declaration that outline the alliance's future nuclear policy.
-In the new concept, titled "Active Engagement, Modern Defence," NATO for the first time committed itself to "create the conditions for a world without nuclear weapons".194 The concept explains that this goal must be pursued "in accordance with the goals of the Nuclear Non-Proliferation Treaty, in a way that promotes international stability, and is based on the principle of undiminished security for all."
-At the same time, the Strategic Concept states, "as long as nuclear weapons exist, NATO will remain a nuclear alliance."195
+In the new concept, titled "Active Engagement, Modern Defence," NATO for the first time committed itself to "create the conditions for a world without nuclear weapons".
+The concept explains that this goal must be pursued "in accordance with the goals of the Nuclear Non-Proliferation Treaty, in a way that promotes international stability, and is based on the principle of undiminished security for all."
+At the same time, the Strategic Concept states, "as long as nuclear weapons exist, NATO will remain a nuclear alliance."

 Building on the 2010 NATO Strategic Review, NATO members conducted a DDPR in order to define an "appropriate mix" between nuclear and conventional weapons and missile defence needed to uphold Alliance commitments to collective selfdefence.
-During the first phase of the DDPR process, ten member states196 offered suggestions on how to collaborate with Russia on the issue of tactical nuclear weapons (TNW).197
+During the first phase of the DDPR process, ten member states offered suggestions on how to collaborate with Russia on the issue of tactical nuclear weapons (TNW).

-The 2012 DDPR concluded that NATO's nuclear force posture met "the criteria for an effective deterrence and defence posture"198 and nuclear weapons are declared a "core component" of its overall capabilities.199 However, it also stated "circumstances in which any use of nuclear weapons might have to be contemplated are extremely remote".200 Regarding negative security assurances, the 2012 DDPR acknowledges the unilateral commitments made by the three NPT nuclear-armed states members to NATO and recognised the conditions each states attached to them, such as the right to self-defence.201 modernization of the B61s currently also deployed in Europe.203 It also concluded that the existing nuclear force meets an effective deterrence and defence posture, despite this the B61 bomb is currently undergoing major modernization and the costs of the B61 modernization programme have grown far beyond original estimates, from \$4 billion to \$10 billion with production delayed until at least 2020.204 In addition several hundred millions more will be needed to integrate the modernized B61-12 on five different aircraft, including Belgian, Dutch, German, Italian, and Turkish fighter-bombers.205
+The 2012 DDPR concluded that NATO's nuclear force posture met "the criteria for an effective deterrence and defence posture" and nuclear weapons are declared a "core component" of its overall capabilities.
+However, it also stated "circumstances in which any use of nuclear weapons might have to be contemplated are extremely remote".
+Regarding negative security assurances, the 2012 DDPR acknowledges the unilateral commitments made by the three NPT nuclear-armed states members to NATO and recognised the conditions each states attached to them, such as the right to self-defence.

+In the 2012 DDPR NATO declared that it "will ensure that all components of NATO's nuclear deterrent remain safe, secure and effective," which in this context is seen as a "green light" for the modernization of the B61s currently also deployed in Europe.
+It also concluded that the existing nuclear force meets an effective deterrence and defence posture, despite this the B61 bomb is currently undergoing major modernization and the costs of the B61 modernization programme have grown far beyond original estimates, from \$4 billion to \$10 billion with production delayed until at least 2020.
+In addition several hundred millions more will be needed to integrate the modernized B61-12 on five different aircraft, including Belgian, Dutch, German, Italian, and Turkish fighter-bombers.